Piva84/Ice-hotel/README.md

 - ther were 3 small errors that the validator found in the css code that I'm not sure that they really are errors

 ![Errors](https://github.com/Piva84/Ice-hotel/blob/main/media%20for%20README.md/errors.jpg)

+## Deployment

+This section describes the process I went through to deploy the project to a hosting platform, (GitHub)

+- The site was deployed to GitHub pages.
+The steps to deploy I went thru are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here -